isomerpages/mse-zerowaste/_recycle/01-why-recycle.md

 collection_name: recycle
 ---

+Of the waste generated in 2017, more than half - almost 4.72 million tonnes - was recycled.
+Even so, the amount of refuse sent for disposal has climbed over the years.

 We can all make a difference.

 By recycling we reduce the need to use more natural resources.